I am often asked for advice on what the best natural remedies and solutions are for a variety of needs including:

-Melaleuca is approved for oral use as a dietary supplement as a food additive or flavoring agent by the Food & Drug Administration.* However, it is important to exercise caution when taking it internally, because too much can be toxic.
+Melaleuca is approved for oral use as a dietary supplement as a food additive or flavoring agent by the Food & Drug Administration.* However, I don’t recommend taking it internally, doing so can be toxic.
 Some protocols for systemic fungal infections, like Candida Albicans (which can cause yeast infections like oral and vaginal thrush in additions to other infections and inflammatory conditions), do recommend taking melaleuca internally in very small doses for a short period of time (not for children).
-However, this should not be done without the expertise and guidance of a health professional that is well-educated about essential oils and their properties.
+However, this should not be done without the expertise and guidance of a registered aromatherapist or licensed healthcare practitioner who is well-educated about essential oils and their properties.

 Additionally, melaleuca comes in several different species.
 Some have therapeutic benefits, others do not.
 Melaleuca alternifolia, a plant native to Australia, is the species to which studies have linked the best results.

 Melaleuca is best used topically for most conditions, but is also very effective when inhaled.
 Although it is safe to apply melaleuca topically undiluted, as long as you are using the highest grade essential oil, it can cause skin irritation after prolonged use.
 I personally recommend diluting a few drops in some coconut oil (also has great soothing and antimicrobial properties) before applying it to the affected area.